Switching to the trails could rekindle your love of running.

 Have you been struggling with injuries or niggles lately?

-Would you like an excuse to travel to some beautiful parts of the globe?
+Would you like an excuse to checkout some beautiful parts of nature?

 Trail runs tend to be in National Parks or other areas of scenic beauty.
 They are often in fairly secluded locations that very few people ever get to see.
-If you want to combine travelling, running and visiting some spectacular natural environments – what better way to do it?
+If you want to combine traveling (albeit locally at the moment), running and visiting some spectacular natural environments – what better way to do it?

 Would you like to meet a friendly and welcoming community of like-minded runners?